Starfish-develop/Starfish/README.md

 * to do a no global, save `base_lnprob` as `no_global`

 * can we tune the cadences somehow?

+## working test with IRTF spex M dwarf

+This will tell us what the residuals actually look like, which is important for developing a kernel to track them.

+In this case, I think it's worthwhile to use a Gaussian-tapered Matern kernel, since that looks more ragged.

 # Priors on the parameters